instructure/canvas-rce-api/README.md

 ### Canvas

-Canvas needs to be configured with the same secrets used to encrypt and sign the JWTs used for authenticaiton.
+Canvas needs to be configured with the same secrets used to encrypt and sign the JWTs used for authentication.
 If you are running Consul to manage dynamic settings, the secrets and host should be added at the same paths as shown in the `dynamic_settings.yml` example below.
 A `dynamic_settings.yml` file may be used in place of managing configuration through Consul.